DistributedSystemsProject/AuthorizationServer/Readme.md

 The authorization server is used to authenticate the user to send operations to the Locker Device, according to this protocol:
 ![Protocol Diagram](https://raw.githubusercontent.com/DistributedSystemsProject/AuthorizationServer/master/Protocol.png)

-1) Device and Client are supposed to be already paired via Bluetooth
+- Device and Client are supposed to be already paired via Bluetooth
-2) EKd,s (AES encryption 128-bit CBC, between Device and Server, including HMAC SHA 256-bit)
+- EKd,s (AES encryption 128-bit CBC, between Device and Server, including HMAC SHA 256-bit)
-3) EKc,s (HTTPS connection, authorized through idClient and clientPassword)
+- EKc,s (HTTPS connection, authorized through idClient and clientPassword)
+- Aop stands for Authorized Operation
+- Res is the final response from the device

 In the ECC branch there is the version of the server, using Elliptic-curve cryptography (ECC): https://github.com/DistributedSystemsProject/AuthorizationServer/tree/ECC